gbmhunter/ZephyrCppToolkit/README.md

 Design goals:

-* Leverage C++ features to make Zephyr applications easier and safer to write (the RAII based mutex guard is a good example of this)
+* Leverage C++ features to make Zephyr applications easier and safer to write (e.g. RAII based mutex guard, stronger typing with `enum class`, typed unions with `std::variant`).
-* Provide an easy way to mock peripherals for testing
+* Provide an easy way to mock peripherals for testing using `native_sim` and `ztest`.
+* Provide a C++ interface over Zephyr peripherals.
-* Provide common functionality ontop of what is provided by Zephyr that may be useful to applications
+* Provide extra functionality on top of what is provided by Zephyr (e.g. event driven threads, timers).

 This toolkit uses dynamic memory allocation, but only for initialization.
 This allows the clean and flexible use of library classes.
 This means you don't have to